jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         Calculate the average number of kilometers driven per day over the rental period

-        @rtype: float
+        :rtype: float
-        @param num_days: The total number of days the car was rented
+        :param num_days: The total number of days the car was rented
-        @param num_kms: The total number of kilometers driven during the rental period
+        :param num_kms: The total number of kilometers driven during the rental period
-        @return: The average number of kilometers driven per day
+        :return: The average number of kilometers driven per day
         """

         return num_kms / num_days